runMultiTCW - Build Comparison Database from Multiple sTCWdbs

 - PCC (Pearson Correlation Coefficient): This is only relevant if there are shared conditions,

-as it is used to determine how similar the RPKM values of the conditions are.
+as it is used to determine how similar the TPM values of the conditions are.

 It is run on all pairs in the database.

-- The following two are only relevant for mTCW databases that are built with
+- The following is only relevant for mTCW databases that are built with

-only NT-sTCW databases, as they use the nucleotide coding regions.
+only NT-sTCW databases, as it is based on the aligned nucleotide coding regions.

-- Summary statistics and KaKs files: This uses all pairs from BBH clusters for pair-wise alignments.
-The KaKs files are written for input to
+- The KaKs files are written from the alignments for input to

 executed on the KaKs files.
 It reads the results into the database.